- What might be the early stages of pregnancy

 - You feel bloated, and your waistband may feel tight.

-- Your breasts increase in size because of the increased secretions.
+- Your breasts increase in size as they start preparing for lactation.

 - The areolas surrounding the nipple become large and darkened.